NewPath-Consulting/Wild-Apricot-Press/README.md

 [NEW IMAGE]

-Below, ou can specify which menu(s) you would like to add the login/logout button to be added to by selecting the checkboxes.
+Below, you can specify which menu(s) you would like to add the login/logout button to be added to by selecting the checkboxes.
 Once saved, a login/logout button will appear on these menu(s) automatically on your WordPress site.

 [Insert screenshot here]